ando-lab/regals/README.md

 <img align="right" alt="REGALS logo" src="regals-logo.svg" width="200">

 Software package for small angle X-ray scattering (SAXS) mixture deconvolution by REGularized Alternating Least Squares.
 It has been applied to datasets from chromatography-coupled SAXS, time-resolved SAXS, and equilibrium titrations.
-See our paper ([1]) for details.
+See our paper ([Meisburger, Xu, & Ando, 2020]) for details.

 ## Repository Contents